lCarvas/notes/docs/classes/remoteSensing/exploratory-analysis.md

 ### RGB System

-In the RGB system, the analyst can assign one band to each colour (red, green, blue)
+In the RGB system, the analyst can assign one band to each color (red, green, blue)

-Using False Color Composites allows us to see wavelenghts that humans cannot see (e.g. Near Infrared).
+Using False Color Composites allows us to see wavelengths that humans cannot see (e.g. Near Infrared).
 For example, we can assign the NIR band to the R in the RGB to obtain the value of the NIR as a value of red that we can observe

 ## Visual Interpretation